Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

    ```
    [//]: # "{x-version-update-end}"

-1. Add properties in *application.yml* using the values you created earlier; for example:
+1. Add properties in *application.yml* using the values you created earlier, for example:

    ```yaml
    azure: